mongodb/docs/source/reference/javascript.rst

 .. js:function:: save()

    Provides the ability to create a new document in the current database and collection.
-The argument to :js:func:`save()` takes the form of a :term;`JSON` document.
+The argument to :js:func:`save()` takes the form of a :term:`JSON` document.
 See ":ref:`update-operators`" for a reference of all operators that affect updates.

 .. js:function:: update()